Unreliable Breath Tests in Massachusetts

 As a result of an OUI conviction, many defendants suffered a loss of license, were denied employment opportunities, were mandated to turn over firearms licensing, and are still subject to driver’s license restrictions such as an interlock ignition device.

-If you believe this pertains to you, The Law Offices of Joseph D. Bernard will be able to review your matter and determine whether there is a valid motion to vacate your plea or move for a new trial in your case.
+If you believe this pertains to you, the Bernard Defense Team will be able to review your matter and determine whether there is a valid motion to vacate your plea or move for a new trial in your case.
 Contact us today!